abdullah-alk/Twitch-Game-Changer/README.md

 5.  **Start Monitoring:** Click the **`⚪ Monitor`** button.
 It will turn green and read **`🟢 Active`**.
 6.  **Minimize:** Close the window.
 The app will automatically minimize to your system tray.
 7.  **All Done!** Just launch any game from your library, and your Twitch category will update within seconds.

-### Adding to Windows Startup

-Want the app to launch and monitor automatically when you turn on your computer?

-1. Find your app's `.exe` (or create a shortcut to it).
-2. Right-click the executable/shortcut and select **Properties**.
-3. In the **Target** field, add ` --startup` to the very end (note the space before the dashes).
-    * **Example:** `"C:\Program Files\TwitchGameChanger\TwitchGameChanger.exe" --startup`
-4. Press `Win + R` to open the Run dialog.
-5. Type `shell:startup` and press Enter.
-This will open your user's Startup folder.
-6. Paste the **shortcut** (not the original .exe) into this folder.

-Now, the app will launch silently and minimize directly to the tray every time you log in.